adouche/adouche.github.io/blog/Static.md

 Now, the astute reader might ask - where do we get these pieces?
 Most often, we can find them in well-known and stable code sequences, such as libc.so.<br>
 The number of reusable fragments is proportional to the total amount of executing code.

 Therefore, oddly enough, static linking provides fewer building materials for attacks than when you link a bunch of dead code from a bunch of .so files (the total size of all .so files for almost any program is greater than the same program but linked statically).
-This is because linker discards unused functions.
+This is because linker discards unused functions.<br>
 And so it is "more secure"!